In this article you will find how to proceed if you are experiencing underextrusion

 What is Underextrusion and why it happens

 Underextrusion, as the name states, happens when the hotend extrudes less plastic than desired.
-This issue affects directly to the quality of the printed part.
-Making it look rough, incomplete and weaker than usual.
+This issue affects directly the quality of the printed part.
+Making it look rough, incomplete, and weaker than usual.
 There are many factors that can make this happen.